 This is a partnered post.

 Some anxiety is normal in children (and in adults).
 In fact, if people suffer no anxiety, they may be detached from their surroundings and the people in their lives.
 Many parents have developed the nightly bedtime ritual of checking under the bed for monsters before their kids go to sleep.
-If that fear of monsters keeps your child from sleeping or causes him to stay in his room instead of socializing, that may be problematic anxiety and should be addressed.
+If that fear of monsters keeps your child from sleeping or causes him to stay in his room instead of socializing, look into an anxiety test.
+It may be problematic anxiety and should be addressed.

 Kids dealing with excessive anxiety or panic may become irritable, wet the bed, develop rigid behaviors, refuse to be separated from their parents, and be hyper-vigilant, among other behaviors.
 So, how can parents help their children overcome anxiety?
 Here are a few of the many ways.